-The Redefinition of Content in 2018
+The Importance of Content Marketing in SEO

-These days Google understands concepts, related entities and context.
-Look at the below search result page, for example: Notice how Google isn’t trying to match the query verbatim, but instead it shows the variety of results on the implied topic:
+Optimizing for a single keyword string used to work well, giving you higher rankings across the board.
+Yet Google’s algorithm got much smarter, and so should we.
+These days, Google understands concepts, related entities, and context.
+Look at the below search result page.
+Notice how Google isn’t trying to match the query verbatim; instead, it shows various results on the implied topic.

 To adapt to this algorithm change, use the following tactics: